 The following street sections, which include areas where water lines have been replaced under prior Utility projects, are identified as asphalt reconstruction candidates in our Street Maintenance Program:

 Phase 2 - Complete • Oak Forest • Winding Creek • Dickinson • Whittier - asphalt overlay • Baird Cr. • Donna Cr.

 Phase 3 - Complete • Arbor Ct. • Park Ln. • Creek Pl. • DuVall Dr. • Raintree Dr. • Greensprings St.

 The streets are grouped into four construction projects and construction is currently underway.
 Phase 4 is anticipated to be under construction this fall and winter.
-Weather permitting, the goal is to have reconstruction of the 23 identified streets completed by the summer of 2020.
-Page Updated: May 10, 2021
+Weather permitting, the goal is to have reconstruction of the 23 identified streets completed by the winter of 2021.
+Page Updated: September 7, 2021